kishoredhanabalan95/interview-test/README.md

-# Capstone
+# Demo Application

-The Project is One on One chat created using Socket.io
+The Project is developed for Interview Test

-Technology Stack: MERN
+Technology Stack: ReactJs, NodeJs, Express

+Prerequisite to Install Dependencies for Backend

+*npm install*

+Prerequisite to Install Dependencies for Frontend

+*cd .\frontend\*  (Change directory to "frontend")

+*npm install*

 Command to run the Project

+*cd..* (Again change directory to main project directory)

 *npm run dev*